abhishek-kumar-code/Redfish_Public/Specification.md

 ### Discovery

-Automatic discovery of managed devices supporting the Scalable Platform Management API is accomplished using the Simple Service Discovery Protocol (SSDP).
+Automatic discovery of managed devices supporting the Redfish Scalable Platform Management API is accomplished using the Simple Service Discovery Protocol (SSDP).
 This protocol allows for network-efficient discovery without resorting to ping-sweeps, router table searches, or restrictive DNS naming schemes.
 Use of SSDP is optional, and if implemented, shall allow the user to disable the protocol through the 'Manager Network Service' resource.

-As the objective of discovery is for cilent software to locate SPMA-compliant managed devices, the primary SSDP functionality incorporated is the M-SEARCH query.
-SPMA also follows the SSDP extensions and naming used by UPnP where applicable, such that SPMA-compliant systems can also implement UPnP without conflict.
+As the objective of discovery is for cilent software to locate Redfish-compliant managed devices, the primary SSDP functionality incorporated is the M-SEARCH query.
+Redfish also follows the SSDP extensions and naming used by UPnP where applicable, such that Redfish-compliant systems can also implement UPnP without conflict.

 #### UPnP Compatibility